 Vital Signs is a multiphase project that systematically identifies, tracks, and analyzes the social health of populations and communities in Nassau and Suffolk counties on Long Island.
-Initiated by Dr. Scott in 2004, it has the primary objective of developing a centralized resource to help inform policy and service provision and reduce social health disparities.
-As a campus-community partnership, Vital Signs reflects Adelphi’s ongoing commitment as an “engaged university,” and is affiliated with the Institute for Social Research and Community Engagement and the Center for Health Innovation.
+Initiated by Dr. Robert A. Scott in 2004, it has the primary objective of developing a centralized resource to help inform policy and service provision and reduce social health disparities.
+As a campus-community partnership, Vital Signs reflects Adelphi’s ongoing commitment as an “engaged university,”

 Primarily developed as a residential area after World War II, Long Island is now a mature suburb experiencing a period of significant change and facing challenges traditionally associated with urban centers, including an aging population, scarce unused land, congestion, lack of affordable housing, increasing ethnic and racial diversity, and growing income inequalities.